 There was a residential area, as well as a huge highway and an industrial park.
-Perhaps it was because of the contrast with Greenland but, besides Bart's socks during cycling vacation, I have never smelled such a horrible smell.
+Perhaps it was because of the contrast with Greenland but, besides Bart's socks during cycling vacation, I had never smelled such a horrible smell.
 I could just feel it in my throat.
 There was music playing in the McDonalds which was great to hear again.
 I also passed a display with freshly baked breads.
 After all those days of granola I would have seriously paid 20 euros just to smell it.
-Everything was also about 4-5 times cheaper compared to Greenland.
+Everything was also 4-5 times cheaper compared to Greenland.
 After sitting outside for 3 hours I went back to the supermarket to buy more food.

 Back at the airport another hiker started talking to me.
 He was from the USA and had wandered through Europe for 5 months.
 He seemed very odd.
 He didn't have any degree or money, but was planning to return to the USA to get a job as a mountain guide.
 With the money he would make he then wanted to return to Copenhagen to get a job as truck driver.
 He said he expected getting a job as mountain guide would be easy, because he had been backpacking a lot.
 A few minutes later he told me that during his trip all his gear had been washed away because he had camped too close to a river.
 Out of frustration he had then smashed his lighter, making it impossible to cook his food.
 Therefore he had eaten nothing but bramples from the road side for two days.
 Such a person really seemed a good mountain guide.